AllanSmithll/personal-finance-manager/README.md

 1. Clone the repository to your local machine.
 2. Make sure you have Python 3 installed.
-3. Install the required dependencies by running the following command:

-`pip install -r requirements.txt`

-4. Run the main.py file to start the application:
+3. Run the main.py file to start the application:

+`python main.py` or `python3 main.py`

 5. Follow the on-screen instructions to navigate and use the Personal Finance Manager.

 ## Usage